paluigi/sdmx/doc/howto/create.rst

 The module :mod:`sdmx.model` contains the classes needed to describe the structure of this data set.
 A DSD collects objects that describe the structure of the data.
-There are different classes for dimensions, measures, and attributes.
+There are different classes to describe dimensions, measures, and attributes.

 .. ipython:: python